mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 When working on the solution to a problem teams must still keep an eye on the bigger picture.
 It is easy to become lost and distracted when you are in the detail and lose sight of what the goal is.
 We need to ensure that all parts of the decomposed solution are working for the greater good in a effective collaborative manner.

-In large and complex domains, multiple models in context collaborate to fulfill the requirements and behaviors of a system.
+In large and complex domains, multiple models in context collaborate to fulfill the requirements and behaviors of a system or process.
 A single team may not own all of the various sub components of a system, some will be existing legacy code that is the responsibility of a different team, and other components will be provided by third parties that will have no knowledge of the clients that will consume its functionality.
 Teams that don’t have a good understanding of the different contexts within a system, and their relationships to one another, run the risk of compromising the models at play when integrating bounded contexts.
 Lines between models can become blurred resulting in a Big Ball of Mud if teams don’t explicitly map and understand relationships between contexts.

 The technical details of contexts within systems are not the only force that can hamper the success of a solution.
 Organizational relationships between the teams that are responsible for contexts can also have a big impact on the outcome.
 Often, teams that manage other contexts are not motivated by the same forces, or they have different priorities.
 For solutions to succeed, teams usually need to manage changes in these situations at a political rather than technical level, or as Nick Tune refers to it - the sociotechnical design.

-Other non technical challenges can appear during development.
-These are issues that arise from the areas of the problem domain that sit between bounded contexts that have not been explicitly defined.
-These important business processes can often be devoid of responsibility from development teams and business ownership, but paradoxically are immensely important to business workflows and processes.

 What is important to understand is that it is not the individual components of a system that need to work, it is the system itself.
 Teams needs to learn to collaborate and agree to overcome any obstacles to implementation.
 To do this they must understand how they fit into to the system as a whole.

 ### Strive for team autonomy

 Multiple teams working together on a solution should be organised so that they are loosely coupled and as far as possible autonomous.
 Restricting the number of dependencies for a team will enable them to them to move faster.
-Ideally a team would also be aligned to the business capability that it is enabling and that contributes to the overall solution.
+Ideally a team would also be aligned to a business capability (what the business does, rather than how it does it) that it is enabling and that contributes to the overall solution.
 In a perfect world the software team should be embedded in the business department that they are providing capability for rather than sit in a central IT org structure in order to develop a deeper understanding for their part of the domain.

 Loosely coupled but highly cohesive teams can achieve autonomy if they understand the goal and have collaborated together on a solution.
 This causes alignment which enables autonomy.
 However be careful, without alignment loosely coupled teams can become silos and follow their own agenda and needs for their business department counterparts.

 Boundaries are very important.
 Don’t rush for structure or put concrete boundaries in before you really understand your solution space.
 Try to avoid precision in the first instance as boundaries and organisational design are harder to move down the line.
 Play with the model and reveal the linguistic and business capability ownership boundaries before implement software boundaries.
 Have patience, don’t force it or look for perfection, and don’t get hung up if you are proved wrong and need to rethink.
 It’s all valuable knowledge and experience.

-### Collaborate to solve the big picture
+### Collaborate To Solve The Big Picture

  > “A company could put a top man at every position and be swallowed by a competitor with people only half as good, but who are working together.”
 W. Edwards Deming